pmunts/muntsos/README.txt

 News

--   17 December 2024 -- Moved all 32-bit target deliverables (toolchain
-    packages, kernels, extensions, and thin servers) to https://repo.munts.com/muntsos/attic.
-I did a final build of the 32-bit target kernels with sysconfig modified to fetch extensions from the attic.
-I do not anticipate ever building the 32-bit target kernels or thin servers again.

--   20 December 2024 -- Upgraded the Raspberry Pi kernel to 6.6.67.
-    Added a new device tree overlay, Pi4ClickShield, to support the eponymous mikroBUS shield.

--   26 December 2024 -- Added preliminary support for the Orange Pi Zero
-    2W.
-I have the U-Boot boot loader and the Linux mainline 6.12 LTS kernel, both with serial port console, working all the way to the login prompt.
-Much work on the kernel and device tree remains before MuntsOS on the Orange Pi Zero 2W is ready for production use.

--   28 December 2024 -- I had to drop back to the manufacturer Linux 6.1
-    kernel tree for the Orange Pi Zero 2W.
-The Linux mainline 6.12 LTS tree does not have drivers for PWM outputs nor the built-in WiFi chipset, both of which are required for the application I have in mind.
-MuntsOS for the Orange Pi Zero 2W built on Linux 6.1 is about at the same point or a litte further along than what I had running on Linux 6.12 LTS.
-Most things seem to be working except HDMI and internal WiFi.
-I have been testing with a Broadcom WiFi Adapter and Two Port Hub I got years ago for the Raspberry Pi Zero.

--   3 January 2025 -- Upgraded the Raspberry Pi Linux kernel to 6.6.69.
-    Got the Orange Pi Zero 2W console on USB keyboard / HDMI monitor working.
-Modified /etc/inittab to support four virtual terminals on HDMI video target platforms.
-Changed the kernel default printk quiet priority level to 2, to suppress most printk noise to the console.
-    Added support for importing settings from /etc/sysctl.conf.

--   4 January 2025 -- Added tclsh, expect, and socat extension packages.
-    Tcl is a scripting language that has been around in the Unix world for a very long time, since 1988. tclsh is the Tcl interpreter program.
-Some years ago I used Tcl for text fixture automation, an application for which it is very well suited.

-    expect is both an extension to Tcl and a standalone program that is extremely useful for automating a dialog between a computer and an I/O device with a serial port interface.
-All manner of older lab instruments and other industrial equipment had a serial port control interface, as do more modern devices such as the ESP8266 WiFi microcontroller.
-Many modern instruments, such as my oscilloscope, have a USB-B receptacle that enumerates as a serial port when plugged into a computer.

-    socat is a Linux utility program that bridges two byte stream communications channels of various kinds, such as stdin/stdout and a serial port, in the case of the expect script I was using to configure the ESP8266.

--   8 January 2025 -- As I was preparing to begin work on USB Gadget mode for the Orange Pi Zero 2W, I realized that, unlike the Raspberry Pi 3, the Raspberry Pi 4 does not need a separate USB Gadget kernel.
-The old obsolete BeagleBones, the Raspberry Pi 4 Model B, and the Raspberry Pi 5 Model B all have a USB controller dedicated to the USB Mini-A/USB micro-A/USB-C power receptacle that is entirely separate from the USB controller dedicated to the USB-A receptacle(s).
-The BeagleBone family never needed a separate USB Gadget kernel and neither do the Raspberry Pi 4 or 5.

-    The direction (host or peripheral) of the Raspberry Pi 4 Model B (and the Raspberry Pi 5 Model B) USB-C receptacle is set in the device tree, by adding either dtoverlay=dwc2,dr_mode=host or dtoverlay=dwc2,dr_mode=peripheral to /boot/config.txt.
-This may or
-    may not work on CM4/CM5 carrier boards: The Compute Module 4 IO Board can be placed into USB peripheral mode but the Waveshare CM4-Duino cannot.
-Negotiating USB peripheral mode seems to require USB OTG (On The Go) configuration signals and/or resistors that are wired on the CM4 I/O Board but not on the CM4-Duino.

-    This USB Gadget scheme works equally well on the Raspberry Pi 5 Model B and I have enabled support for USB Gadget mode in the Raspberry Pi 5 kernel.
-Both my Windows laptop and Dell tower running Debian Linux Bookworm are able to supply enough current to their USB-A receptacles to power up a Raspberry Pi 5 Model B with 4 GB of RAM running MuntsOS.
-YMMV.

-    Just for the fun of it, I have added the stress-ng extension package to MuntsOS see how a Raspberry Pi 5 Model B would hold up drawing power from the Dell tower's front panel USB-A receptacle.

--   9 January 2025 -- Another big milestone for the Orange Pi Zero 2W:
-    USB Gadget support is working.
-The Orange Pi Zero 2W has two USB-C receptacles.
-If you orient the board vertically, with the micro-SD receptacle at the top, the 40-pin expansion bus on the right, and the HDMI and USB-C receptacles on the left, the bottom USB-C receptacle (labeled TYPEC1 on the schematic diagram) is the USB peripheral receptacle and the one above it (labeled TYPEC2 on the schematic diagram) is the USB host receptacle.
-You can supply power to either USB-C receptacle, but you will almost always want to use the lower one for power and tethering and the upper one for USB devices.

--   31 January 2025 -- Upgraded the Raspberry Pi kernel to 6.6.74,
-    mailutils to 3.18, and nano editor to 8.3.

-    Backed out the link-gpiochip hack, since the Raspberry Pi team has since fixed the Raspberry Pi 5 GPIO compatibility issue.
-The Raspberry Pi 5 expansion header GPIO pins are back on gpiochip0 like all previous Raspberry Pi models.
-See this Application Note for more information.

 -   12 February 2025 -- Added libgpiod to the toolchain libraries
     packages gcc-*-muntsos-linux-gnu-ctng-libs and added the libgpiod
     runtime extension package.
 Because they use the same ioctl()